-BENJAMIN ALPERS An associate professor of history, Alpers joined the faculty of the Oklahoma University Honors College in 1998.
+BENJAMIN ALPERS Alpers is an Associate Professor in the University of Oklahoma’s Honors College, whose faculty he joined in 1998.
 His primary teaching and research interests concern twentieth-century American intellectual and cultural history, with special interests in political culture and film history.
 Among the courses he offers in the Honors College are colloquia on World War II in history and memory and film noir, and Perspectives courses on American social thought and politics and culture in the Great Depression.
-Alpers is also affiliated with the History Department and the Film and Video Studies Program.
+Alpers is also affiliated with the History Department and the Film and Media Studies Program.
 He is the author of Dictators, Democracy, and American Public Culture: Envisioning the Totalitarian Enemy, 1920s-1950s (UNC Press, 2002).